Know your weak question type before you start

 Extreme Language — the option uses absolutes (always, never, all, completely) that the passage does not support.
 The passage might say "usually" or "in most cases" — the trap says "always."

 Outside Scope — the option is plausible or true in the real world, but the passage simply does not say it.
-For True/False/Not Given, this is the difference between False and Not Given.
+For True/False/Not Given, this is the difference between False and Not Given — see our True/False/Not Given strategy guide for the exact decision rule.

 Opposite Meaning — the option reverses a causal or comparative relationship stated in the passage.